egarbi/graphite-formula/README.md

         destinations: mine_relays
 ```

 The result of this configuration is that salt will find all the nodes that have the grain `graphite:cluster_name` set to `test_cluster`.
-It will harvest those ips and dynamically create the config for `realy #2` to connect to `relay #1` on each of those hosts in the cluster.
-So if there are three nodes in the cluser at the following ip addresses `['10.0.2.15', '10.0.2.16', '10.0.2.17']`, then the following would be written to the `carbon.conf` file.
+It will harvest those ips and dynamically create the config for `relay #2` to connect to `relay #1` on each of those hosts in the cluster.
+So if there are three nodes in the cluster at the following ip addresses `['10.0.2.15', '10.0.2.16', '10.0.2.17']`, then the following would be written to the `carbon.conf` file.

 ```
 DESTINATIONS = 10.0.2.15:2103:1, 10.0.2.16:2103:1, 10.0.2.17:2103:1